Affecting approximately one in 25,000 people, NF2-Related schwannomatosis (NF2-SWN) is caused by a mutation in a gene on chromosome 22.

 The signs and symptoms of this condition usually appear during adolescence or in a person’s early twenties, although onset can occur at any age.
 The most frequent early symptoms of vestibular schwannomas are hearing loss, ringing in the ears (tinnitus), and problems with balance.
 In most cases, these tumors occur in both ears by age 30.
 If tumors develop in other parts of the brain or spinal cord, signs and symptoms vary according to their location.
 Complications of tumor growth can include changes in vision or sensation, numbness or weakness in the arms or legs, and fluid buildup in the brain.
-Some people with neurofibromatosis type 2 also develop clouding of the lens (cataracts) in one or both eyes, often beginning in childhood.
+Some people with NF2-related schwannomatosis also develop clouding of the lens (cataracts) in one or both eyes, often beginning in childhood.

-Read more about the NF2 gene.
+Read more about the NF2-SWN gene.

 For more information about naming genetic conditions, see the Genetics Home Reference Condition Naming Guidelines and How are genetic conditions and genes named?.